 Furthermore, the aerospace and aviation industries continue to expand upon their rich history in the state with frequent new announcements being made.

 Big tech companies are steadily flocking to Alabama.
-In 2018, tech names including Facebook, Amazon, Google and Birmingham-based Shipt all announced major investments in the state.
+In 2018, tech names including Facebook, Amazon, Google and Shipt all announced major investments in the state.
+A Birmingham based company, Shipt alone committed to adding 881 jobs in Birmingham, generating $1.1 billion in new payroll.

 Business Facilities Magazine recently ranked Alabama as having the No. 1 business climate in the nation, and Global Trade magazine selected Alabama as the No. 1 state for manufacturing.